Sytuacja społeczno-gospodarcza kraju

 (procurement prices)

-Procurement prices for most agricultural products were higher than a year ago.
-However, prices for potatoes and live pigs were lower than in May last year.
+Procurement prices for most basic cereals and animal products were higher than a year ago (when declines prevailed).
+However, prices of pigs for slaughter and of potatoes were lower than in the first half of 2024.

 PROCUREMENT PRICES OF WHEAT